Jonah Heim Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.96 team ERA ranks sixth across all MLB pitching staffs.
+- The Astros' 3.94 team ERA ranks sixth among all league pitching staffs.

-- Astros pitchers combine to give up 174 total home runs at a clip of 1.3 per game (to rank 21st in baseball).
+- Astros pitchers combine to rank 21st in baseball in home runs allowed (174 total, 1.2 per game).

-- In his last outing on Wednesday against the Boston Red Sox, the left-hander tossed six innings, allowing two earned runs while surrendering five hits.
+- The right-hander last pitched on Saturday against the New York Yankees, when he threw six innings, allowing six earned runs while giving up eight hits.

+- The 40-year-old has put together a 3.34 ERA and 7.9 strikeouts per nine innings across 22 games this season, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.